eclipse-sprotty/sprotty-website/hugo/content/docs/getting_started.md

 ## Define Your Model

-Sprotty comes with a set of model classes that you can reuse for your application. e.g. `SNodeImpl` and `SEdgeImpl` for graphs and `SChildElementImpl` for other views.
+Sprotty comes with a set of model classes that you can reuse for your application. e.g. `SNode` and `SEdge` for graphs and `SChildElement` for other views.
 However, it is often necessary to add application-specific properties to model elements, so their graphical views can be parameterized.

 We will define a new interface for our nodes called `TaskNode`, extending Sprotty's `SNode` interface with application-specific properties.
 Create a new file `models.ts` at the root of the project: